-Let me ask you to indulge me on this topic, though, and I certainly understand if you skip ahead in the book – this chapter is not a building block to the theme of the book.
+Let me ask you to indulge me on this topic, though, and I certainly understand if you skip ahead to other topics – this section is not a building block to other sections.
 There are, however, several reasons for its inclusion.

 First, when I initially considered hypnotherapy for my behavioral changes, I wanted assurance that I was not compromising my faith.
 I do not think that I had ever read an article or heard a sermon that specifically condemned hypnosis.
 Nor does Scripture speak to hypnosis as we know it today, as it does against seers, soothsayers, and astrologers.
 It may be that I, with my lack of knowledge and understanding of hypnotherapy simply lumped the practice in with these biblically-condemned practices.

 Legalism in Christianity is defined as making something a sin that the Bible does not declare as sinful.
 In retrospect, I believe that is what I had done, even though I had never taken the time to logically consider my thought processes concerning hypnosis and its usefulness.
 Before submitting to the hypnosis, I needed to assure myself that I would not be dancing with the Devil nor dabbling in the occult.

 Second, if you too are a follower of Christ or of some other faith, you may have the same questions that I had.
 Does the practice of hypnotherapy in any way counter the teaching of your religion?
 If so, maybe my journey will be of value to you.

 Third, we often condemn those things that we do not understand.
 As I put hypnotherapy into context, I may be able to help you check your initial gut reactions against hypnotherapy and make a more reasoned consideration of the practice.
 For the most part, I will be “preaching to the choir” here.
 While this section will be of value to all readers, I write with my Christian brothers and sisters in mind, particularly.